wonsunahn/CS1632_MonkeySim/README.md

 looking at the methods that I test, but please don't do that.
 See if you can extract that information from the VisualVM tool.
 The test output will not be so revealing on your deliverable!

-# Groupwork Plan

-I expect each group member to try running VisualVM and experience profiling for him/herself.
-I created individual repositories for each of you, so optimize your own code after profiling.
-Please do individual submissions after you are done.

 # Resources